ikunetwork/WhitePaper/README.md

 * `permissionlessLicense`
 * 1st priority to upgrade to clinical trial subject
 * Early access to realized biotechnology upon regulatory approval \[at a discounted \(or free\) rate\]
-* Access and contribute to the `RST[x]` sub-network

-Access to a specific `RST[x]` sub-network will be made available with possession of a minimum, predetermined `RST[x]` threshold.
+* Access and contribute to the `RST[x]` sub-network with possession of a minimum, predetermined `RST[x]` threshold.

 A transaction involving `RST[x]` is the cryptographic validation of rights transfer to `RST[x]` hashed data, timestamped by the blockchain.
 This is transparently irrefutable evidence of both proof of the data's existence and rights provenance on IPFS at a given point in time, protecting against reasons for litigation.
-The R&D team will provide updates to the `RST[x]` Holders in their sub-network on a regular basis, in which `RST[x]` holders will have ability to:
+The R&D team will provide updates to the `RST[x]` Holders in their sub-network on a regular basis, in which `RST[x]` holders will have ability to contribute to the sub-network to:

 * \(i\) Determine whether R&D team should have access to remainder of funds for continuing research \(upon reaching or not reaching R&D a milestone\), based on reputation.
-* \(ii\) Upgrade to clinical trial subject.
-* \(iii\) Provide reputation scores to fellow `RST[x]` holders and the R&D team.
+* \(ii\) Provide reputation scores to fellow `RST[x]` holders and the R&D team.
-* \(iv\) Interact and work with the sub-network through `devTools`.
+* \(iii\) Interact and work with the sub-network through `devTools`.

 A `RST[x]` sub-network, may capitalize on the copyright data exclusivity periods.
 In addition, `RST[x]` holders may pursue patent protection for inventions developed based on IN funded research, together as a sub-network as owned by `RST[x]` holders, but patents may not be used in the Network.